Crambe

 ( KRAM - bee )

 At-A-Glance InformationThis genus of perennial plants need full sun to light shade and regular water.
-They are relatives of Cabbage, and produce blue-green smooth leaves and loose clusters of small, white flowers in summer that smell like honey.
+They are relatives of Cabbage, and produce blue-green smooth leaves and loose clusters of small, white flowers in summer that smell like honey followed by green seed pods.
 Leaves will turn yellow and die after bloom period ends.
+Bees and butterflies will be drawn into the garden by the scent of the blooms.
+Grow these plants in mixed beds and borders, or simply as specimens in the landscape that are sure to start some conversations.

 |